Sexual Trauma Empowerment Program (STEP) logo

 Back to the Top

-If you have recently experienced a sexual assault visit the Victim Advocacy Get Help page for information about resources and support options.
+If you have recently experienced sexual violence visit the Victim Advocacy Get Help page for information about resources and support options.

 Sexual traumas involve loss of power and control.
 Supporting a survivor should include helping them regain this control in part through ensuring they make informed decisions.
 Before listening to a survivor's story, it is important to share your Title IX reporting responsibilities.
 Visit our page on supporting a survivor of sexual assault.